Exploring for Oil and Shale Gas Using NIR Spectroscopy

 - DARWin SP Data Acquisition software captures spectra in ASCII format for use with third party software—no pre- processing required

-- EZ-ID software for rapid mineral identification in the field using the USGS and SpecMIn spectral libraries
+- EZ-ID software for rapid mineral identification in the field using the USGS, SpecMIN and GeoSPEC spectral libraries

 - Access through DARWIN to vegetation indices